jarednwolf/pourtrait/docs/04-features/ai-implementation-summary.md

 ## Overview

-Successfully implemented a comprehensive AI-powered wine recommendation system for Pourtrait using OpenAI GPT-4, Pinecone vector database, and Vercel Edge Functions.
+Successfully implemented a comprehensive AI-powered wine recommendation system for Pourtrait using OpenAI models (GPT‑4 family for recs) and a GPT‑5 mapper for onboarding taste-profile normalization, along with Pinecone vector database and Vercel Edge Functions.
 The system maintains professional sommelier standards while providing personalized recommendations for users of all experience levels.

 ## Completed Components